justinpenner/TalkingLeaves/README.md

 > Make sure _GlyphsPython_ is selected in _Glyphs > Preferences > Addons_, and take note of the GlyphsPython version number.
 > Run the following command in Terminal, replacing `3.11.9` with your GlyphsPython version number.

-	pip3 install --python-version=3.11.9 --only-binary=:all: --target="/Users/$USER/Library/Application Support/Glyphs 3/Scripts/site-packages" --upgrade hyperglot
+	pip3 install --python-version=3.11.9 --only-binary=:all: --target="/Users/$USER/Library/Application Support/Glyphs 3/Scripts/site-packages" --upgrade hyperglot pandas

 > [!NOTE]
-> * `--python-version` tells pip to find packages for the Python version that you’re using in Glyphs.
+> * `--python-version` tells pip to find packages for the specified Python version that you’re using in Glyphs.
-> * `--only-binary` disallows source packages and is required when using `--python-version`.
+> * `--only-binary` disallows build-from-source packages and is required when using `--python-version`.
 > * `--target` installs the packages in a Glyphs-only location, and keeps them out of your `pip list`.

 > [!WARNING]
 > I recommend sticking with GlyphsPython in _Glyphs > Preferences > Addons_, but if you need to use another Python, you may need to delete the contents of `~/Library/Application Support/Glyphs 3/Scripts/site-packages` and then install the dependencies again with the new Python version number.
-You'll also need to install `pyobjc==10.2`.
+You’ll also need to install `pyobjc`.

 ### Install TalkingLeaves plugin